 Secured cards are almost entirely for credit building.
-They have few other features, although a couple have no annual fee, such as the Discover it Secured Card, and the Capital One Secured Mastercard gives you access to a higher credit limit for good credit habits, and one works with you to transition up to a better card after several months.
-Another allows you to pre-apply without impacting your credit score.
+They have few other features, although a couple have no annual fee, such as the Discover it Secured Card, and the Capital One Secured Mastercard gives you access to a higher credit limit after 5 months of good credit habits.
+And the OpenSky Secured Visa Credit Card doesn’t require a credit check.

 Unsecured cards have a multitude of features, from cash back to travel benefits to gas and shopping rewards.
 You usually need a higher credit limit for those kinds of cards, but there are exceptions, so do your research.
 There is the occasional unsecured card for credit building, but while your score is low, the annual fee can be up to $99.

 While an unsecured rewards card can save you hundreds of dollars a year, they require some willpower and the ability to budget and manage your credit card accounts.
 You don’t want to get a card, borrow off of it and carry the balance month to month because you can’t afford to pay the bill in full.
 Make sure you have good credit habits before taking out a rewards card (The Simple Dollar has a good list of unsecured cards to help you make a decision).

 Secured credit cards are an excellent way to build your credit score when it’s not at its best.
 That said, beware of fees and make sure the card issuer will report your credit habits to all three major credit bureaus.

 Here’s how a secured card works: You pay a refundable deposit that you will be borrowing off of.
 Make sure you pay in full and on time each month and put a small charge on the card each month to keep the account open and active.